-you are required to pay a handful of different payroll taxes for everyone who you employ.
-While there are a variety of items employers may withhold from an employee’s paycheck, including voluntary deductions for employer-sponsored insurance and savings plans, state and federal payroll taxes that most employers withhold include:
+As an employer, you are required to pay a handful of different payroll taxes for everyone you employ.
+These expenses can add up fast.
+If you are struggling with payroll tax problems, you’re not alone.
+There are a variety of items employers may withhold from an employee’s paycheck.
+These are the most common taxes employers withhold for their employees:

 - Federal income taxes (FICA)